Memorials for MH17 victims as calls grow for justice

 Kiev and the West point the finger at the separatists, saying they may have used a BUK surface-to-air missile supplied by Russia to down the plane.
 But Moscow denies involvement and instead accuses Ukraine's military.

-"There is nothing we can do, we can't turn back the clock," said Evert van Zijtvelt, who lost his 18-year-old son, Robert-Jan, and daughter Frederique, 19.
+"There is nothing we can do, we can't turn back the clock," said Evert van Zijtvelt, who lost his son, Robert-Jan, 18 and daughter Frederique, 19, in the disaster.
 "It has been a very heavy year."

 Sobs could be heard as relatives read out the names of all those killed and photos of the dead were shown on a giant screen accompanied by sombre piano music.